 Creating opportunities to embed diversity and inclusion, rather than merely solving problems, is the way to go!

 By recognising diversity, and beginning to think in an inclusive way, companies are more likely to grow and attract positive attention towards their business brand.

 Creating opportunities for diversity starts from within.
 It begins with a commitment to review your organisation and make the necessary changes to build inclusion.

-This process will require an evaluation of your organisation, its values, its employees and its processes.
+This process will require an evaluation of your organisation, its values, its employees, and its processes.

 Many companies appear to be diverse.
-They employee diverse groups of people and ensure that this is a visible element of their marketing and public image.
+They employ diverse groups of people and ensure that this is a visible element of their marketing and public image.
 However, this does not mean that they are truly diverse.
 Nor does it mean that they are inclusive.!